MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 02 - For-loops, while-loops, if-then branching, subroutines, and time delays/README.md

       LDR  R0,[R2]                                  //
       EOR  R0,R0,#0x08                              // toggle
       STR  R0,[R2]                                  // if switch pressed
-      B    loop                                     //
+      B    loop                                     // *************************
 	                                            //
 						    //
 						    //
                                                     //
-						    // 4 cycles in simulation, 5 on the real board Delay LDR  R0,=400000                               //
+						    // 4 cycles in simulation, 3 on the real board Delay LDR  R0,=400000                               //
 wait  SUBS R0,#1                                    //
       BNE  wait                                     //
       BX   LR                                       //
                                                     //
                                                     //
-    ALIGN                                           // Make sure the end of this section is aligned END                                             // End of file
+    ALIGN                                           // Make sure the end of this section is aligned ******************* END                                             // End of file
 ```

+Configuring a register in assembly typically follows three main steps.
+First, we load the base address of the register into a general-purpose register.
+For example, to enable the system clock for GPIO, we load the base address of `SYSCTL_RCGCGPIO_R` into `R1`, then retrieve the value stored at that address into R0 using the `LDR` instruction.

+Next, we modify the necessary bits based on whether we need to set or clear specific values.
+To set a bit, we use the `ORR (bitwise OR)` instruction, while to clear a bit, we use `BIC (bit clear)`.
+For instance, to enable Port F, we apply `ORR R0, R0, #0x20`, which ensures that bit 5 is set while leaving other bits unchanged.

+Finally, we store the updated value back into the register using the `STR` instruction.
+This writes the modified data in R0 back to the memory address stored in `R1`, ensuring the configuration takes effect.
+By following this structured approach, we can effectively configure hardware registers in assembly language.

 </details>

 <details>